Neighborhood Entrepreneurship Lab

 Lab Supporter

-Connect A4CB leadership to community business owners, investors, advisors, strategists, community liaisons, and corporate liaisons that could potentially participate in future Labs.
+Connect A4CB leadership to community business owners, investors, project advisors, project strategists, community partners, and corporate partners that could potentially participate in future Labs.

 Neighborhood Entrepreneurship Lab Goals

-Each advisor will create at least two valuable business connections for the community business owners in the Lab
+Each project advisor and project strategist will create at least one valuable business connection for one or more Lab participants

 Two years after the Lab concludes: